telerik/xaml-docs/controls/radwordsprocessing/formats-and-conversion/html/settings.md

 ## UriImageSource

-This class is used to create images which source is defined as URI, import and export them to HTML.
-It exposes the following properties:
+This class is used to create an image with a source defined as URI.
+The image data will be downloaded on demand. **UriImageSource** exposes the following properties:

 * __Uri__: Gets the URI of the image.

 * __Data__: Gets a byte[], which represents the data of the image.
+Accessing this property will download the image data.

 * __Extension__: Gets the extension.
+Accessing this property will download the image data only if the extension is not predefined.

-> The images imported through the UriImageSource class are downloaded on demand.
-If the data hasn't been accessed, the image won't be downloaded even on export - only the URI of the image persists.
+> Exporting an UriImageSource object to other supported formats will download the image and save it according to the used format specification.

 ## Export Settings